astravant/digital-garden-jekyll/_notes/shower-thoughts.md

 The current political and economic structures are not organic systems.
 These are human-made and designed.
 What does this mean?
 If we are unhappy with the current structures and paradigms of society, we have the ability to change them.
 ---

+Save the world and savor the world.
+---

 People are more complicated than the masks they wear in public.
 Never be distracted by people’s glamorous portraits of themselves and their lives.
 We show to the world what we want people to see, only sometimes does it come crashing down - this is when we see who people really are.
 ---